juananestival/ps-genesys-adapter-v2511/README.md

     *   `SERVICE_NAME`: The name you want to give your Cloud Run service (e.g., `genesys-adapter`).
     *   `SERVICE_ACCOUNT`: The service account the Cloud Run service will use.
     *   `LOCATION`: The Google Cloud region where you want to deploy (e.g., `us-central1`).
-    *   `GENESYS_API_KEY_SECRET_PATH`: The full resource path to the Secret Manager secret containing the API key that Genesys will use to connect.
+    *   `GENESYS_API_KEY_SECRET_PATH`: The full resource path to the Secret Manager secret containing the API key that Genesys will use to connect. **Ensure this secret exists and has a value configured.**
+    *   `GENESYS_CLIENT_SECRET_PATH`: The full resource path to the Secret Manager secret containing the client secret for request signature verification.

 **Note on Agent ID**: The agent ID is expected to be passed dynamically within the `inputVariables` of the Genesys "open" message as `_agent_id`.
 You can set these up in Architect (on the Genesys console) when setting up the integration in yoru flow.
 Any other variables in `inputVariables` (not starting with an underscore) will be forwarded to Polysynth.